zeva-ui/zeva/README.md

 # Getting Started

-You have the following options to get zeva:
+You have the following options to get Zeva:

 1. Download a zip file, or clone it from [here](https://github.com/zeva-ui/zeva.git);
 2. Use one of our two CDN links: